VISA Japan finally signed on with Apple Pay

-Google also has no interest in anything other than Android Pay.
+Google also has no interest in anything other than Android Pay (Google Pay).
 Their strategy will be to ride Visa’s coat-tails and wait for additional Contactless EMV deployment, at which point they will tie up with a major issuer and start Android Pay service in Japan.
 Currently what they have is a marketing sham that builds a thin veneer over Osaifu-Keitai.
 HCE-F cannot be used to emulate existing FeliCa-based payment systems because of the system code restrictions and lack of secure key storage.

-Read the original posts on reddit, they are well worth your time.
-In Japan, aka the contactless payment turf war epicenter, the battle lines are stored value vs. credit card with stored value cards the clear winner so far.
-Let’s not forget there isn’t any money in Japanese merchant support of EMV contactless because most Inbound tourist business is mainland Chinese who only want to use QR code contactless AliPay and WePay.
+In Japan, aka the contactless payment turf war epicenter, the battle lines were stored value vs. credit card with stored value cards the clear winner on the card side, but now there are QR Code payment services taking advantage of the opening that VISA stupidly provided, taking everybody down with them.
+Let’s not forget there isn’t any money in Japanese merchant support of EMV contactless because most Inbound tourist business is mainland Chinese who only want to use QR Code AliPay and WeChat Pay.

 It’s a shame but not suprising that VISA wants EMV contactless and VISA payWave (now confusingly rebranded to VISA Touch) to be the only game in the world but that is just their business model.
 For transit systems there are better business models out there.
 Global NFC (A-B-F) is just a platform to build new kinds of business models on.
 Diversity is strength, and offers better business opportunities in the long run.
 Who cares about NFC flavors when smart devices take care of it all.
 It’s as simple as that.